yast/yast-storage-ng/doc/old_and_new_proposal.md

     Same than before, but for `max_size_lvm`.
   * `fallback_for_weight`
     Same than before, but for the volume weight.
+  * `separate_vg_name`
+    Name of the separate LVM volume group that will be created to host only this volume when the option separate_vgs is active in the settings.

 Some options only apply if the chosen filesystem type for the volume is Btrfs, in some cases with the same name and meaning as in the old